MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-setup-vat.md

 1. Choose the ![Lightbulb that opens the Tell Me feature 3.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **GST Business Posting Group**, and then choose the related link.
 2. Fill in the fields as necessary.

-You set up default GST business posting groups by linking them to general business posting groups. [!INCLUDE[prod_short](includes/prod_short.md)] automatically assigns the GST business posting group when you assign the business posting group to a customer, supplier, or general ledger account.
+You set up default GST business posting groups by linking them to general business posting groups. [!INCLUDE[prod_short](includes/prod_short.md)] automatically assigns the GST business posting group when you assign the business posting group to a customer, vendor, or general ledger account.

 ## <a name="set-up-vat-product-posting-groups"></a>Set up GST product posting groups